-UPSC IAS 2021: Union Public Service Commission (UPSC) releases UPSC IAS 2021 Notification online at upsc.gov.in.
-The UPSC Civil Services Application Form 2021 is scheduled to take place from February 10, 2021 to March 02, 2021.
-The IAS Prelims 2021 Exam is scheduled to take place on June 27, 2021.
+UPSC IAS 2021: Union Public Service Commission (UPSC) has postponed UPSC IAS 2021 Exam which was earlier scheduled for June 27, 2021/Now, the prelims Civil Services Exam will take place on October 10, 2021.
 On the basis of the result of Civil Services (Preliminary) Examination candidates are qualified for the Civil Services (Main) Examination.
 Candidates are advised to visit the website on a regular basis, in order to stay updated.
-Moreover, the UPSC IAS 2020 Main exam was conducted on January 08, 09, 10, 16 & 17, 2021.
 Candidates can scroll below to check the important dates of the upcoming year, how to apply for UPSC IAS, to know important preparation tips and more.

 UPSC IAS 2021

-On this page candidates can get all the important updates related to UPSC IAS 2020 and UPSC IAS 2021.
+On this page candidates can get all the important updates related to UPSC IAS 2021.
 Check all the important dates of the exams from the table given below.

 UPSC IAS 2020-2021